It happens to all of us from time to time.

 - How much you need to set aside to fund your life in the future

-Only then will you understand what you actually need — and from there, you can look at your career from that fresh perspective and understand whether or not you’re really as tied to your current job that’s stopping you from living the life you want as you first thought.
+Only then will you understand what you actually need.
+From there, you can look at your career from that fresh perspective and understand whether or not you’re really as tied to your current job that’s stopping you from living the life you want as you first thought.

-In many situations, we feel a lot of unnecessary fear around the idea of things not going perfectly according to plan — but the reality of things not going our way is rarely as bad as we imagined it would be.
+In many situations, we feel a lot of unnecessary fear around the idea of things not going perfectly according to plan.
+But the reality of things not going our way is rarely as bad as we imagine it will be.

 Sure, losing a job wouldn’t be a fun experience.
 But it likely wouldn’t kill you, either.

-Asking yourself to imagine the realistic worst-case scenario often highlights the fact that almost everything is “figureoutable” if you’re willing to be proactive and take responsibility for taking action.
+Asking yourself to imagine the realistic worst-case scenario often highlights the fact that, as Marie Forleo says, almost everything is “figureoutable” if you’re willing to be proactive and take responsibility for taking action.

 For example, yes, it is possible that taking responsibility for your own career and making a change could backfire and you’ll end up living on the side of the road in a cardboard box.